-For example, the 2010 HMP building inventory was the default HAZUS-MH MR4 Patch 2 general building stock with replacement values based on 2006 RS Means.
-For this plan update, the potential loss analysis was conducted using a custom County-wide building inventory using 2015 Sussex County and the MODIV tax assessment data.
-The 2010 HMP potential loss estimates were only summarized at the County level for each occupancy class; however the 2016 update estimates potential losses at the structure level using the updated building inventory and summarized for each municipality.
+For example, the 2011 HMP building inventory was the default HAZUS-MH MR4 Patch 2 general building stock with replacement values based on 2006 RS Means.
+For the 2016 HMP update, the potential loss analysis was conducted using a custom county-wide building inventory using 2015 RS Means and the MODIV tax assessment data.
+The 2011 HMP potential loss estimates were only summarized at the county level for each occupancy class; however the 2016 update estimates potential losses at the structure level using the updated building inventory and summarized for each municipality.